RouleThomas/Akizu_Lab/001_EZH1_project/008__CutRun_NPC_FA/labnote.md

 # Spike in factor

-Let's do the analysis for H3K27me3 only; compare WT vs KO vs KOEF1a.
+Let's do the analysis for H3K27me3, H3K4me3 only; **compare WT vs KO only; as the KOEF1aEZH1 is NOT overexpressing!**

+vs KOEF1a.
 Test 2 spikein normalization method (histone and Ecoli)

 ## Calculate histone content